sdroege/gstreamer-rs/docs/gstreamer-controller/docs.md

 the new `DirectControlBinding`
 <!-- impl DirectControlBinding::fn new_absolute -->
-Create a new control-binding that attaches the `gst::ControlSource` to the `gobject::Object` property.
+Create a new control-binding that attaches the `gst::ControlSource` to the `glib::object::Object` property.
 It will directly map the control source values to the target property range without any transformations.
 ## `object`
 the object of the property